nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 So yep.
 '26.
 Alright.
 Since I passed.
 You passed.

 Passed initiative.
 Alright.
-Carson?
+Karsten?
 Can I hold my action?
 You still need to roll initiative.

 Oh, that's close.
 You know?
 You can hold your action all you want, but you still need to roll initiative.
 What's he holding?
 You.